 1. Is the lot on a 100-year or 500-year floodplain?

 Environmental hazards aren’t always obvious to the naked eye, but they can be detrimental to both your property and your family’s well-being.
 Ask the seller upfront if there are any environmental hazards to worry about, such as polluted water sources or contaminated soils.
-If that is the case, you should consider having a professional environmental assessment done to ensure your full property awareness before making any binding decisions.
+This is not something you would want to learn after making the investment.
+Regardless, have an environmental assessment done to ensure the property is a safe location for your custom home.

 4. What city regulations would apply to the land?

-You also should find out what local planning and building codes you would have to follow if you purchased the land and built a custom home on it.
+You also should find out what local planning and building codes you would have to follow.
 For example, septic systems are no longer legal in Houston.
 When land deeds are transferred over, new property owners must disconnect and remove septic systems that are currently grandfathered in, and tap into the municipal water lines instead.

 5. What are the HOA regulations?

-Homeowners Associations (HOAs) provide value to the properties under their jurisdiction, but as their objective is to maintain the best communal living experience, they also have rules and conditions for property owners to follow,.
+Homeowners Associations (HOAs) provide value to the properties under their jurisdiction, but as their objective is to maintain the best communal living experience, they also have rules and conditions for property owners to follow.
 Some common rules apply to property maintenance and home designs.
 HOAs in historic neighborhoods in Houston also tend to have unique standards.
-Check to see if the land you are considering is in a neighborhood with an HOA and what rules and regulations they impose.
+Check to see if the land you are considering is in a neighborhood with an HOA and what rules and regulations to expect.